-Open the Project Creator GUI tool from the Windows Start menu or as applicable for your operating system.
+Open the Project Creator GUI tool from the Dashboard or as applicable for your operating system.
 The executable file is installed in the following directory, by default:

-<install_path>/ModusToolbox/tools_3.0/project-creator/
+<install_path>/ModusToolbox/tools_3.1/project-creator/

 Refer to the Project Creator user guide for more details.